gee842/webgl-particles/README.md

 Watch the pretty colors

-Modify Settings, and hit Apply Graphics to Push the changes.
+Modify Settings, and hit Apply Particles to Push the changes.